Mehr-OA/PDF-to-XML/README.md

 ### Authorization for uploading files to RENATE

-Authentication settings are handled `AuthService`
+Authentication settings are handled in `AuthService`